-HelloWe are award winning architects specialising in Conservation, Restoration and Design in Heritage Settings with offices in Castle Eden, County Durham and design studios in the North Yorks Moors.
+HelloWe are award winning architects with extensive experience in a wide ranging portfolio of health, education, commercial and conservation work in urban, country and historic settings with offices in Castle Eden, County Durham and design studios in the North Yorks Moors.

 New Servery and accessible wc at St Romald, Romaldkirk14th May 2020

 At the Grade I church of St Romald at Romaldkirk, Co Durham, we were asked to design facilities that would enhance the church’s mission and improve the visitor experience.
 A servery and accessible wc was seen as the best way to provide much needed facilities.
 The project had been in gestation for many years and […]

 The Fulwell Sound Mirror is a Scheduled Monument and Grade II listed military installation.
 It is a long lost reminder of the WWI home front in the North East.
 Overgrown with brambles and trees, half submerged in landfill and deteriorating, its purpose shrouded in mystery and almost lost to the folk memory of the generations […]

 We hope to announce the opening dates for Hylton Castle soon.
 The works are complete and the interpretation is being installed soon.
 Watch this space!

 Beaumont spent three days in the summer at the Building Limes Symposium held in York.
 With two days of lectures by the best in the field and a practical day at York Minster.
 He reports that is was the best Continual Professional Development he’s ever attended.
 Running the show was Nigel Copsey and he is […]